Madejson1/virtual-column-task/README.md

 # Virtual Column Task

-Function `add_virtual_column` creates a new column in a pandas DataFrame based on a rule like:
+'solution.py' contains function `add_virtual_column` that creates a new column in a pandas DataFrame based on a rule like:

 label_one + label_two

 Supported operators:

-+
+- '-'
--
+- '+'
-*
+- '*'

 Column names must contain only letters and underscores.